ryepup/advent-of-code-2021/README.md

     1. put the tests in the package (potentially making test libs a runtime dep for library consumers)
     1. make it public in a special [`internal` package](https://go.dev/doc/go1.4#internalpackages)

+- tests have naming conventions to match up the test with the code being tested
+- no ternary operator, "clever" workarounds feels worse than if/else
+- stdlib is a little bare bones; feels pretty silly writing `abs` functions